AlgorithmicEntropy/GameOfLive/README.md

 # GameOfLive
-A Java Implementation of Conway's Game of Life
+A Java Implementation of Conway's Game of Life using LibGDX